 The treatments can be classified under:

-However, therapy is a long process and may be hard for little children who haven’t yet been able to understand that their obsessions may be irrational.
+However, therapy is a long process and maybe hard for little children who haven’t yet been able to understand that their obsessions need to be taken care of in time.

-In instances where therapy isn’t an option or isn’t viable, medications like Selective Serotonin Reuptake Inhibitors or SRRIs are prescribed.
+In instances where therapy isn’t an option or isn’t viable, medications like Selective serotonin reuptake inhibitors or SSRIs are prescribed.
 These selectively target the neurotransmitters in the brain and also act as anti-depressants, reducing anxiety.
 This can make the child more receptive to therapy.

 In case the OCD is triggered due to streptococcal infection, then the antibiotics may also be prescribed to the child.